jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The prime conclusion from the workshop was that the topic is not completed in the workshop.
 Much more work is needed.
 The best way for the IETF to make an impact is through standards.
 The IETF should focus on the parts that it is responsible for, and be available as an expert on other discussions.

+### Potential architecture actions and outputs

 The documents/outputs and actions described in the following were deemed relevant by the participants.

-### Potential architecture actions and outputs

-* Develop and document a modern threat model
+* Develop and document a modern threat model.
-* Continue discussion of consolidation/centralisation issues
+* Continue discussion of consolidation/centralisation issues.
-* Document architectural principles, e.g., (re-)application of the end-to-end principle
+* Document architectural principles, e.g., (re-)application of the end-to-end principle.

-The first receiver of these thoughts is the IETF and protocol community, but combined with some evangelising & validation elsewhere
+The first receiver of these thoughts is the IETF and protocol community, but combined with some evangelising & validation elsewhere.

 ### Potential other actions